-4.2.1 All classes of animals must be sorted (for example by age, size and/or behaviour) so that they remain in stable groups and the welfare of less dominant animals is protected.
-Mixing animals from different groups should be avoided.

-4.2.3 Special care must be taken when mixing breeding males to socialise them to one another as safely as possible and to minimise harm to individuals.

-4.2.4 Recommended Male breeding animals should be kept with the main flock or have nose to nose contact with other animals of the same species.
+- 4.2.1 All classes of animals must be sorted (for example by age, size and/or behaviour) so that they remain in stable groups and the welfare of less dominant animals is protected.
+Mixing animals from different groups should be avoided. - 4.2.2 Not allocated. - 4.2.3 Special care must be taken when mixing breeding males to socialise them to one another as safely as possible and to minimise harm to individuals. - 4.2.4 Recommended Male breeding animals should be kept with the main flock or have nose to nose contact with other animals of the same species.